brwilary23/Wilary-Python-Portfolio/NERStreamlitApp/README.md

 **Example Input Sentence**

 From the text input:
-Brynn is in coding with Ceci and Jack, finance with Reagan, and theology with Alice and Carina.
+`"Brynn is in coding with Ceci and Jack, finance with Reagan, and theology with Alice and Carina."`

 You can create...
 - A `"names"` label with `"Brynn", "Ceci", "Jack", "Reagan", "Alice", "Carina"`